harryfrescoQA/ToDoListProject/README.md

 ## Deployment

-To run the .jar file from the command-line, navigate to the MainProject where the To-Do-List-Project-x.x.x-SNAPSHOT.jar_ file is and execute the following command:
+To run the .jar file from the command-line, navigate to where the To-Do-List-Project-x.x.x-SNAPSHOT.jar_ file is and execute the following command:

 Example:
 ```